hassan-anees/hassananees/src/content/posts/book-review-how-to-take-smart-notes-by-sonke-ahrens.md

 ### Book Impressions

 How to Take Smart Notes by Sönke Ahrens was a fun read worth sharing.
-The book is a great primer on Zettelkasten's, but it truly shines when describing how critical writing is when it comes to learning.
+The book is a great primer on Zettelkastens, but it truly shines when describing how critical writing is when it comes to learning.

-The book describes how you can use a Zettelkasteen to facilitate learning.
-A Zettelkasten is a note taking methodology. **Zettel** refers to slip of paper (a note) and **kasten** meaning a catalog or box.
+The book describes how you can use a Zettelkastens to facilitate learning.
+A Zettelkasten is a note taking methodology. **Zettel** refers to a slip of paper (a note) and **kasten** meaning a catalog or box.
 When combined, it roughly translates to slip-box.

-This methodology was popularized by Niklas Luhmann, a german social scientist.
-Ahrens describes how Luhmann uses this system to produce notes that served as the foundation for 60+ books and 400+ articles.
+This methodology was popularized by Niklas Luhmann, a German social scientist.
+Ahrens describes how Luhmann used this system to produce notes that served as the foundation for 60+ books and 400+ articles.

-Ahrens breaks down the 3 types of notes that would make up your Zettelkasten into the following:
+Ahrens identifies three types of notes in a Zettelkasten:

-1. Fleeting notes - notes that captures everyday thoughts.
+1. Fleeting notes - Notes that capture everyday thoughts.
 Things you would like to remember for later.
+Moments of brilliance.

-2. Literature notes - notes on pieces of literature that caught your attention and that you may want to connect to existing notes.
+2. Literature notes - Notes on pieces of literature that caught your attention and that you may want to connect to existing notes.

 3. Permanent notes - finalized notes that link to other notes within your Zettelkasten.

 The combination of these notes make up the Zettelkasten.
-However, I did not find Ahrens's book to be a clear "how-to" guide to create a robust Zettelkasten system.
-Instead, Ahren focuses instead on the significance of writing when it comes to learning.
+However, I did not find Ahrens's book to be a clear "how-to" guide to creating a robust Zettelkasten system.
+Instead, Ahren focuses on the significance of writing when it comes to learning.
 To be able to grasp a concept you must be able to write it in your own words.
 That means to teach it to yourself and others.
-Writing and teaching are the catalyst for true learning.
+Writing and teaching are the catalysts for true learning.

 ### Favourite Quote